-These paper strip rainbows are SO FUN and they’re really simple to make!
+This rainbow craft is SO FUN and it’s really simple to make!
 If you have a pack of construction paper, a pair of scissors and a stapler, then you’re ready to go!

 These paper rainbows are such a fun way to celebrate spring time.
 Or any time really.
 Rainbows are pretty awesome no matter what time of year it is!?